uxutdallas/frontend-challenge/README.md

 ## What's the Weather Like? | Frontend Challenge
 This frontend challenge is for The UX Club Frontend Developer Committee recruitment.
-Anyone applying to be a web developer for Hack to Help must complete this challenge.
+Anyone applying to be a web developer for The UX Club must complete this challenge.

 ### Application Overview
 The application that you are required to modify is a weather application that tells the user the current weather based on his/her location.
 The application gets the geolocation of the user and uses the [OpenWeatherMap](https://openweathermap.org/current) "Current Weather API" to get the current weather by sending over the user's geographical coordinates as parameters to the API call.